scu-heplab/wlwl-polarization/README.md

 Paper:xxxxxxxxxxxxxx

-#### Notice: This code can only use the inference process, if you want to train your own model, please contact [zhangrao@scu.stu.edu.cn](mailto:zhangrao@scu.stu.edu.cn).
+#### Notice: This code can only use the inference process, if you want to train your own model, please contact [zhangrao@stu.scu.edu.cn](mailto:zhangrao@stu.scu.edu.cn).

 ## Requirements
 * Both Linux and Windows are supported.